 What Exactly Are Dental Crowns?

 Your teeth lose shape and size over time and sustain damages due to various reasons.
 For example, tooth decay and injuries can leave your teeth weakened or with chips and cracks.
 Dental crowns are similar to tooth-shaped caps suitable for placement over your weakened or damaged tooth.
 Crowns help restore the shape of the tooth besides its size, strength, and appearance.

 Why Should You Consider Using Dental Crowns?

 Dental crowns help fix multiple dental problems, including fractured, cracked, or broken teeth.
 Crowns also help protect a tooth that has recently undergone root canal treatment leaving it fragile and prone to breakages and fractures.
-If you have a missing tooth or teeth, dental crowns near me help cap dental implants or provide teeth replacement solutions as dental bridges.
-Crowns are also beneficial to cover discoloured teeth from infections or injuries for aesthetic purposes.
+If you have a missing tooth or teeth, dental crowns near me help cap dental implants near me or provide teeth replacement solutions as dental bridges Vancouver, BC.
+Crowns are also beneficial to cover discolored teeth from infections or injuries for aesthetic purposes.

 What Kind of Crowns Can You Have?